gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article VIIII - Final Provisions.md

 ## 9.1 Supremacy of the Charter

-This charter shall serve as the supreme governing document of the Shadow Consortium, superseding any conflicting agreements or arrangements among its members.
+This charter shall serve as the supreme governing document of the Pact, superseding any conflicting agreements or arrangements among its members.

 ## 9.2 Enforcement